ldi-github/shirates-core/doc/markdown/vision/basic/function_property/branch/ifscreenis.md

 # Branch function (ifScreenIs, ifScreenIsNot) (Vision)

-You can use special branch functions for screen.
+You can use branch functions for screen.

 ## functions